szatmariandras/vagrant-rabbitmq-centos-cluster/README.md

 ## Usage

+From the root of this repository, run the following command:

 `vagrant up`

 Now you have two vagrant boxes, both containing a RabbitMQ node, and the two nodes creating a cluster.
 You can reach the two machines at `rabbit1.vagrant.local` and `rabbit2.vagrant.local`